 Stage IV Rectal Cancer

-The mainstay of treatment is chemotherapy, but surgery to remove the tumor may also be recommended.
-Surgery, when performed, is often used to relieve or prevent blockage of the rectum or to prevent rectal bleeding.
-It is not considered a curative procedure, with the exception of resectable metastatic disease.
-Surgeries of this type can also help a patient with stage IV rectal cancer live longer.
+The main treatment is chemotherapy, but your doctor may also recommend surgery to remove the tumor.
+Surgery is often used to relieve or avoid blockage of the rectum or to ward off rectal bleeding.
+It’s not generally considered to be a cure, though it may help someone with stage IV rectal cancer live longer.